• Skip to primary navigation

 Diode Connection:

-• After every 20 turns add one terminal.
+• Then connect coil to diode and after every 20 turns add one terminal.

-• Last 60 turns goes to antenna and end at diode.
+• Also, last 60 turns goes to antenna and end at diode.

 Audio Frequency Section:

-• Use 0.1uF capacitor to send audio signal into LM1458 op-amp non-inverting input.
+• Next, use 300pF capacitor to take out carrier signal from diode cathode after rectification; and use 0.1uF capacitor to send audio signal into LM1458 op-amp non-inverting input.

-• This op-amp work like buffer high impedance input.
+• As a result, this op-amp work like buffer high impedance input.

 Amplifier Stage: